LeeKeyu/abdominal_ultrasound_classification/README.md

 <img src="https://github.com/LeeKeyu/abdominal_ultrasound_classification/blob/master/result/workflow.jpg" width="60%" height="60%">

-We use deep neural networks (e.g., ResNet and DenseNet) combined with PCA dimension reduction to extract features of the ultrasound images, and then use the k-Nearest-Neighbor approach with Euclidean distance, City block distance, Canberra distance and Cosine distance for automatic classification of abdominal organs in the ultrasound images.
+We use deep neural networks (e.g., ResNet and DenseNet) combined with PCA dimension reduction to extract features of the ultrasound images, and implement the k-Nearest-Neighbor approach with Euclidean distance, City block distance, Canberra distance and Cosine distance for automatic classification of abdominal organs in the ultrasound images.

 ### Dataset